microsoft-search/pnp-modern-search/docs/index.md

 - Errors displayed in the SharePoint console (pressing CTRL+F12)

 ## Issues, questions, feedback?
 For any issue, question or feedback, please the [official GitHub repository](https://github.com/microsoft-search/pnp-modern-search/issues).
 We will be happy to help you!

+## Q&A
+We have a list of frequently asked questions available [here](q&a).
+If you have a question, it might be already answered there.

 ## About